mvaganov/ttrpg/spells.md

 ### Description
 Permenantly causes Legend Lore or any other lower-level divination spell to return false information and false histories about the subject.
 Can be dispelled with another Falsify Legend Lore, only if a notable piece of the true history is known.

 Casting this spell has similar requirements to Legend Lore.
-A bluff check is could be used to make the false legend seem as true as possible, though even if a false legend is disbelieved, the results of the Divination spell will not be improved.
+A bluff check is used to make the false legend seem as true as possible, though even if a false legend is disbelieved with a sufficient Sense Motive, the results of the Divination spell will not be improved.

 ---
 ## Teleport Interrogation